stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The API method is added to the library:
+And the API method is added to the library:

 ```java
 interface VulkanLibrary {